Back in 2012 Hanna Rosin wrote:

-We’re less witnessing the death of men than the birth of the Time-pitch.
-As in Are Men Useless?
-That Slate is mocked for this habit of 25-Watt contrarianism is nothing to worry about because traffic is traffic, I’m betting.
+We’re less witnessing the death of men than the birth of Time’s Slate-pitch.
+As in Are Men Now Useless?
+That Slate is mocked for this habit of 25-Watt contrarianism is nothing for Time to worry about because traffic is traffic, I’m betting.
 The first clue comes as the editors have slotted this piece for ‘Feminism,’ as opposed to ‘Opinion,’ or ‘Drollery.’

-The second clue would be Rosin’s essential grasp of ‘men.’
+The second clue would be Rosin’s grasp of men.

 How do I know men are finished?
 I’ll read you a quote that says it all: “Yes.
 There have been times when I’ve been in a drunken stupor.”
 Toronto’s mayor, a shining example of modern manhood is what I would call the canary in the coal mine, only he’s not quite as delicate as the canary.

-Next week’s crack-fueled heart attack is a shining example of modern manhood.
+Next week’s crack-fueled heart attack is a classic example of modern manhood.
 Soon to be extinct, we’re to take it, or at least lying unconscious in a cell.
-Is it the ‘we’re all toking cocaine’ or the ‘we’re all dangerously psychotic’ part that counts for hard evidence?
-It couldn’t be because ‘we run things and are full of ourselves’ as that’s been our gig forever, and how very boring.
+Is it the ‘we’re smoking cocaine’ or the ‘we’re dangerously psychotic’ part that counts for concrete evidence?
+It couldn’t be because ‘we run things and are full of ourselves’ because that’s only been our gig forever, and how very boring.

 Are men literally obsolete?
 Of course not, and if we had to prove that we could never win.
 For one thing, we haven’t figured out a way to harvest sperm without them being, you know, alive.

-Rosin’s argument has at least begun.
+Now Rosin’s argument begins.
 Why should we even have men?
-Because women need viable sperm and nobody’s figured how to extract it after we’re dead.
+Because women need sperm and nobody’s figured how to extract it after we’re dead.
 Maybe we’re otherwise worthless but we should at least be kept alive.
 Oh I agree.